 We want you to have an enjoyable and productive experience at Teesside University.
 To get the most out of your time here, our Student Charter sets out what you can expect from us and what we expect from you.
-Working in partnership helps us deliver an excellent student and learning experience.
+The charter highlights the professional standards that we, as a university, must meet and also how you, the student, should take responsibility for your own learning.

 Check out these tips to help you engage with your studies and make the most of your learning: